The bottom scale on this lens shows f-NUMBERS from ƒ/16 to ƒ/1.4.

 [A] [B] [C] [D] [E] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

-f-NUMBER - (ƒ-number) A number that expresses a lens’ light-transmitting ability - i.e. the size of the lens opening.
+f-NUMBER - (ƒ-number) A number that expresses a lens’ light-transmitting ability - i.e. the size of the lens opening, its aperture size.
 Usually found on the barrel of a lens, f-numbers indicate the size of the aperture in relation to the focal length of the lens.
 A smaller number indicates a larger lens diameter. ƒ/1.4 signifies that the focal length of the lens is 1.4 times as great as the diameter.
 All lenses set at the same f-number transmit the same amount of light.

 FALLOFF - Decrease in the intensity of light as it spreads out from the source.